apacheignite/documentation/hadoop-accelerator/running-apache-hive-over-ignited-hadoop.md

   ]
 }
 [/block]

+[block:api-header]
+{
+  "type": "basic",
+  "title": "Starting HiveServer2"
+}
+[/block]
- We can also start [Hive Server 2](https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2) to have enhanced client features.
-To do that start our Hive launcher script as follows:
+You may also want to use [HiveServer2](https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2) for enhanced client features.
+To start it you can also use the script created above:
 [block:code]
 {
   "codes": [